 The Gold Assistant add-in for Microsoft Excel provides you a different way to manage your to do's.
-It is compatible with Microsoft Excel 2007, Excel 2010, Excel 2013, Excel 2016, and Office 365.
+It is compatible with Microsoft Excel 2010-2021 and Office 365.

 The Microsoft Excel Gold Assistant provides a unique approach to managing what goals you should be working on.
 Almost all managers tell you to prioritize your work on the most important.
 They don't tell you how to do a very important step: the prioritization.
 And one often fail to separate tasks that are just action steps from a past decision and those issues that are true decisions on how to increase one's weath.
 The following screenshots illustrates this: